School of Social Work

 She holds a Graduate Diploma in Social Administration and an M.S.W.
 (Area of Concentration: Individual, Family and Group Treatment) from Wilfrid Laurier University, a B.S.W.
 (Honours) from University of Windsor, and a B.A.
 (Sociology) from Memorial University of Newfoundland.
 Her academic work follows social work practice, primarily in the fields of child welfare and developmental (dis)Abilities, including both direct practice and administration.

-Professor Parsons’ areas of research and scholarly interest include: marginalization, oppression, poverty, social class, gender, identity, social inclusion, lone mothers, welfare, social work education, social work supervision and research ethics.
+Janice's areas of research and scholarly interest include: marginalization, oppression, poverty, social class, gender, identity, social inclusion, lone mothers, welfare, social work education, social work supervision and research ethics.
 Her work employs anti-oppression, feminist, and postmodern perspectives and qualitative research designs.
+She has a long-term commitment to working with people experiencing poverty, especially lone parents and was lead investigator for the St. John’s site of a SSHRC Community University Research Alliance (CURA), entitled “Lone Mothers: Building Social Inclusion”, a national longitudinal study.